Learning to hunt can be daunting.

 California Waterfowl offers 5-day summer camps that are focused on teaching hunting and fishing skills in additional to traditional summer camp fare.

-We have three Level 1 camps that include hunter education, and three Level 2 camps for youth who already have a season of hunting under their belts.
+We have three Level 1 camps that include hunter education, and two Level 2 camps for youth who already have a season of hunting under their belts.
 New for 2019 is a 4-day Level 3 camp for youth with multiple seasons of hunting experience.
 All camps serve kids ages 10 to 17.